ibouig/Maze-Game-QT-Cpp/README.md

 # Maze-Game-QT

-Devoloping a Game ,that uses Algorithms to generate Dynamic Mazes Kruskal , Growing binary Trees and  sidewinder
+Developing a Dynamic maze game ,that uses Algorithms ( Kruskal , Growing binary Trees and sidewinder) to generate Dynamic Perfect Mazes with different levels of difficulty and complexity.

-Resulution is done by : the Backtracking algorithm
+Self-resolution is done by: Backtracking algorithm

-Used Technologies :
-QT , C++
+Used Technologies : QT , C++